Swipe to see connections

 The Argentos have had more success with stopping the safety improvements in Greenpoint.
 Since their campaign began, the McGuinness Boulevard redesign has gone from removing a lane of traffic each way for the entire road, to removing a lane of traffic below Calyer Street, to the DOT saying that they will “study” removing a lane below Calyer Street, though there will be a protected bike lane the full length, connecting to the Pulaski Bridge.
 It’s not just McGuinness—business interests across town have found the Adams administration extremely amenable to killing street improvements, from the Fordham Road busway to a bike lane in Fort Greene.

-Meanwhile, McGuinness remains extremely dangerous.
-According to City data, there have been 224 major crashes on the road since May of 2021, when public school teacher Matthew Jensen was killed crossing the street; 84 people have been injured in that time period.
+Meanwhile, McGuinness stayed extremely dangerous.
+According to City data, there were 224 major crashes on the road from May of 2021, when public school teacher Matthew Jensen was killed crossing the street, until December of 2023; 84 people were injured in that time period.

 Why does Tony care so much about the DOT fixing McGuinness?
 A DOT study showed that truck traffic, which is important to Broadway Stages and other industrial businesses in Greenpoint, won’t be affected by the road diet.
 So what is behind his fervent opposition?